alexjamesing/Deep_LVPM/README.md

 **Installation**

-Tensorflow 2.16 represented a very heavy refactor to accomodate the update from keras 2 to keras 3.
-We are currently working to update the package so it is compatible with Tensorflow > version 2.15.
-At present, we recommend using tensorflow 2.15, which is compatible with python 3.11 (this version of tensorflow will be installed automatically with Deep_LVPM).
+This package was most recently tested on Tensorflow 2.16.2, which is compatible with Python 3.12.
+This version of tensorflow will be installed automatically with Deep_LVPM

-You can create a new conda environment utilizing python 3.11 with:

 ~~~